 Current Suicide Rate in Ireland

-The current suicide rate is 10.5 per 100,000.
-For the whole of population there has consistently been a higher rate for men.
-This is in-line with international male to female ratios.
+The most current (2015) confirmed suicide rate in Ireland is 9.1 per 100,000 of the population.
+For the whole of population there has consistently been a higher rate of suicide amongst males.

 Click here to view the latest research publications developed under the Connecting for Life strategy.

 Connecting for Life Outcomes

 Connecting for Life sets out with two primary outcomes:

 • Reduced suicide rate in the whole population and amongst specified priority groups.